mendersoftware/mender-docs/04.Artifacts/07.State-scripts/docs.md

 #### Application data migration
 In this case, application data like a user profile is stored in an SQLite database and a new column need to be added before starting the new version of the application.
-This can be achieved by adding a state script to `ArtifactReboot_Enter` (that would run after writing the new rootfs, but before rebooting).
+This can be achieved by adding a state script to `ArtifactInstall_Leave` (that would run after writing the new rootfs, but before rebooting).
 This script can then do the necessary migrations on the data partition before the new version of the application is brought up after the reboot.

 ![Application data migration state scripts](mender-state-machine-data-migration.png)